blondon1/LibraryHub/README.md

 ### Built With

-This section lists any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
+This section lists any major frameworks/libraries used to bootstrap my project.

 * [![Next][Next.js]][Next-url]
 * [![React][React.js]][React-url]